Washington / County

 What is the weather like in Yakima Firing Center, WA year-round?

-Yakima Firing Center experiences four distinct seasons, with hot, sunny summers reaching highs near 89°F and cool winters dropping to 24°F. The region enjoys a dry climate, receiving only about 8 inches of rainfall annually and benefiting from sunny conditions about 71% of the year.
-This weather supports abundant outdoor activities throughout most of the year.
+Yakima Firing Center experiences four distinct seasons, with warm summers reaching highs of 89°F and cold winters dipping to 24°F. The area receives about 8 inches of rainfall annually and enjoys sunshine on 71% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter